huggingface/diffusers/docs/source/en/using-diffusers/text-img2vid.md

 </hfoption>
 <hfoption id="HunyuanVideo">

+> [!TIP]
+> HunyuanVideo is a 13B parameter model and requires a lot of memory.
+Refer to the HunyuanVideo [Quantization](../api/pipelines/hunyuan_video#quantization) guide to learn how to quantize the model.
+CogVideoX and LTX-Video are more lightweight options that can still generate high-quality videos.

 [HunyuanVideo](https://huggingface.co/tencent/HunyuanVideo) features a dual-stream to single-stream diffusion transformer (DiT) for learning video and text tokens separately, and then subsequently concatenating the video and text tokens to combine their information.
 A single multimodal large language model (MLLM) serves as the text encoder, and videos are also spatio-temporally compressed with a 3D causal VAE.

 ```py